-Prerequisite: Enrollment in the DNP program or permission of the instructor 3 semester credits (Contact hours per course: Lecture 45)
+Prerequisite: Enrollment in the DNP program or permission of the instructor

-N6807 Evidence Based Practice Principles
+N6807 Evidence-Based Practice Principles

 This course provides the student with the opportunity to acquire knowledge and skill in the principles of evidence-based practice that will assist in moving clinical practice to an evidence-based foundation.
 The course provides the student with the essential principles, skills, and tools of evidence-based nursing practice.
 The steps of evidence-based practice are presented.
 Special emphasis is placed on formulating a question, searching and appraising the literature/evidence, and using the best evidence to direct quality care.
 The differentiation between evidence-based practice, quality improvement, and research utilization will be discussed.
 Principles for the advanced practitioner either in clinical practice or in administration on how to stimulate and create an environment for the integration of evidence-based practice in both organization and clinical practice will be included.